 But of course, that pattern didn’t last forever.
 My husband had to go back to work and couldn’t afford to stay up with me.
 Our baby wouldn’t fall back asleep on her own!
 I would bounce her and sway her and do everything I could, but as soon as I put her down she would wake up and fuss.

-How many people really co sleep with their baby?
+How many people co sleep with their baby?

-The short answer: More than you’d think, and more people than will admit it.
+More people bed share with their baby than you’d think, and definitely more people co sleep than will admit it.

 But we’ve all heard the horror stories and seen the scary ads about SIDS, so we think we’re not “supposed” to sleep with our babies.
 But we’re so tired, it feels like the only way to survive.
 So we put our babies in bed with us.